 Executive Director

-Hanley is a non-binary activist and community leader who has developed and implemented numerous queer youth and queer health-focused programs.
+They have developed and implemented numerous queer youth and queer health-focused programs.
 Their award-winning contributions reflect years of volunteer service and professional experience, showcasing their passion for advocacy.
 With a strong interest in sexual health information and the evolving nature of prevention work, especially in relation to mental health, Hanley has collaborated with researchers to integrate trauma-informed practices into various initiatives and expand knowledge in these areas.
 As a musician and disabled artist themselves, Hanley has enjoyed being able to support the success of disabled artists within the community.
 Their work extends to other projects that intersect with their areas of expertise and interest.

 Outside of their non-profit work, Hanley is an avid fan of Dungeons & Dragons, with a special love for dice – their collection bag is larger than their head!
 They have been part of a home game that has lasted over four years and are always excited to share their enthusiasm for the game.